mukeshsoni/mukeshsoni.github.io/src/pages/resume/index.md

-> I am good at HTML, CSS, JavaScript, reactjs and family.
+> I am good at JavaScript, HTML, CSS, reactjs and family.
 I have also worked in nodejs but i am not a nodejs expert.
 I have been doing web development since 2011 and loved most of the journey.
 I am super excited about the future of web development.
 I think it's still in it's infancy.

 > I transitioned into web development from a business analyst role in 2011 and have never looked back.

 I like the ideas behind functional programming and try to use them as much as possible in my own code.
 Immutability rules.

 Currently use reactjs and redux for writing complex frontend applications.
-Have decent knowledge about CSS, Haskell and elm too.
+Have decent knowledge about CSS, Haskell and Elm too.

 Have been getting into `react-native` of late and loving it. `react-native` might be the future of mobile development.

-Know a little bit of purescript, haskell and elm.
+Know a little bit of PureScript, haskell and Elm.
 You can ask me about monoids, functors, applicatives and (hold your breath) monads!
-If you are looking for a beginner haskell or purescript developer, who you are willing to train, please get in touch with me.
+If you are looking for a beginner haskell or PureScript developer, who you are willing to train, please get in touch with me.
 I promise you will not regret.

 Developers still do a lot of manual work, even though their work automates someone else's work.
 The journey a developer takes when building software is far from the promised land they dream about when getting into software developement.
 I care deeply about this aspect of developer's life and try building tools to improve it.
 This i do in my free time.